Holiday Pleasures book 3

 She would have to tell her cousin Xavier what she had done.
 He would pay the debt, but he would box her up forever.
 She had proven him right; she could not be trusted.
 Like a lapdog, she would be leashed and admonished, and she would have no money and never travel away or be anyone else besides poor and plain Jane.

-“Of course I will pay,” she said in a voice with no life left.
+“Of course I will pay,” she said in a lifeless voice.
 “I will only require a day to gather the money.
 Excuse me, gentlemen.”

 She rose from the table, nerveless hands grasping its edge, stiff arms levering up the dead weight of her body into a stand.